SonyCSLParis/SoundCL/README.md

 To run your experiment:

-- Run the `setup.sh` script to create the neccesary folders for the environment.
+- Run the `setup.sh` script to create the necessary folders for the environment.
 - Move into the code directory using `cd src`
 - Set the name of your experience and your desired parameters in the `cfg()` function in `main.py`
 - Run the experiment using `python3 main.py`

 ## Additionnal web tools

-The `/web` directory contains two falsk apps usefull for creating a dataset and testing models on a website.
+The `/web` directory contains two [Flask](https://flask.palletsprojects.com/en/2.3.x/) apps usefull for creating a dataset and testing models on a website.
 For more info please refer to the `/web/README.md` file.